ncpol3sdpa/ncpol3sdpa/SUIVI.md

   * Merge [MR 41 — Update GitHub Workflows & Documentation](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/41)
   * Merge [MR 44 — Refactor solver architecture and make MOSEK optional dependency](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/44)
   * Merge [MR 47 — Solver enhancements](https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/47)
+- (Mathis)
+  * Finish tensor product, MR[https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/42]
+  * start to work on the add of monomials in the list of monomials if its not in the SDP monomials

+# 26/06/2025
+- (Mathis)
+  * Finish the add monomials MR[https://gitlab.telecom-paris.fr/proj104/2024-2025/python-poly-opt/-/merge_requests/49]
+  * Start the benchmark with Yann
+    + benchmark for Bell Inequality CHSH
+    + Benchmark Ground state problem

 >>>
 ### We have a new architecture for the solver: